shreshtareddy862-rgb/ai-voice-banking-assistant/README.md

 ---

-## ⚠️ Notes
+## Notes

-* Large model files are excluded using `.gitignore`
-* Audio files are generated dynamically and not stored in repo
+Model files and generated audio are not included in the repository.
-* Requires local model setup for BERT and Whisper
+You will need to configure or train models locally before running the system.

 ---

-## 📌 Future Improvements
+## Future Work

-* Deploy backend & frontend (Render / Vercel)
-* Real-time voice streaming
-* Improve UI/UX design
+* Improve response generation using LLMs
-* Add secure authentication (JWT)
+* Add real-time voice streaming

----

-## 👨‍💻 Author
+* Enhance UI and user experience

-Built as a full-stack AI project combining voice processing, NLP, and web technologies.
+* Deploy as a full-stack application